All-women shortlist: 2010 general election

 A Speaker's conference was set up in 2008 to study the reasons why MPs were predominantly white, male and able-bodied.
 An interim report released in July 2009 called for women to make up at least 50% of new candidates at the following general election.
 However, all-women shortlists continued to elicit criticism.
 Then-Conservative Ann Widdecombe criticised the use of AWS stating that women in the past who fought for equality such as the suffragettes "wanted equal opportunities not special privileges" and "they would have thrown themselves under the King's horse to protest against positive discrimination and all-women shortlists".

 Diane Abbott, one of the early supporters of all-women shortlists criticised their failure to recruit ethnic minority women into politics, stating that they had in effect "been all white women shortlists" As evidence of this claim, she cited the 1997 Parliamentary intake; where none of the MPs selected using all-women shortlists were black.

 Conservative Party leader David Cameron tried to institute AWS in 2006.
 There was opposition from some female Conservative MPs, such as Nadine Dorries and Ann Widdecombe.

 In October 2009, David Cameron stated that the under-representation of women and ethnic minorities was "a real problem for Parliament and for my party", and reversed his opposition to AWS.
 In February 2010, he indicated that he would impose AWS because the pace of change towards the selection of more female MPs had been too slow.

 In 2009, Liberal Democrat leader Nick Clegg stated that he would consider introducing all-women shortlists if the number of female MPs did not increase following the next election, but he did not see this as a long-term solution for the unrepresentative nature of parliament.

 2015 general election

 The Conservative Party used AWS for selection of a few candidates in the 2015 general election.
 Helen Whately was selected in Faversham and Mid Kent.

+In March 2015, the Scottish National Party permitted all-women shortlists where an incumbent elected representative announced their intention to stand down.